Create templates for easy DAO setup

 kitshas been deprecated and

 templatesshould be used instead.
-You may find the
+You may still find the

-kitsnotation in some places while we made the transition.
+kitsnotation in some places while we make the transition.

 Getting started with templates using the aragonCLI